ruby/typeprof/doc/doc.md

 Basically, it ignores language features whose object identity is important, such as singleton methods for general objects.
 Note that class method definitions are handled correctly; class objects are not abstracted for the sake.
-Currently, Type Profiler only handles instance methods and class methods; it has no general concept of metaclasses (a class of a class).
+Currently, TypeProf only handles instance methods and class methods; it has no general concept of metaclasses (a class of a class).

 Meta programming is only partially supported.